rapid7/metasploit-framework/documentation/modules/auxiliary/gather/behind_ingensec.md

 This module can be useful if you need to test the security of your server and your website behind BinarySec/IngenSec by discovering the real IP address.

-More precisely, I use multiple data sources (DNS enumeration, SEO PrePost) to collect assigned (or have been) IP addresses from the targeted site or domain that uses the BinarySec or IngenSec WAF as a service.
+More precisely, I use multiple data sources (DNS enumeration, ViewDNS.info) to collect assigned (or have been) IP addresses from the targeted site or domain that uses the BinarySec or IngenSec WAF as a service.